eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

 ## Operationalizing the Migration: Our Approach

 The complete transition of our fraud detection models from ML to DL ranged from October 2024 to September 2025.
-Given the uncertainties regarding the performance and deployability of neural networks and stacking models, we avoided a large-scale monolithic migration and instead focused on shorter, iterative experiments.
+Given the uncertainties regarding the performance and deployability of neural networks and ensembling models, we avoided a large-scale monolithic migration and instead focused on shorter, iterative experiments.

 ### Offline Experiments

-We ran an initial feasibility study to evaluate whether a neural network would outperform our current boosting model for fraud detection on our offline benchmarks.
-For simplicity and arguably lack of nuance, we used the boosting feature set.
+We ran an initial feasibility study to evaluate the performance of neural networks against our boosting model baseline.
+For simplicity and arguably lack of nuance, we used the existing boosting feature set unmodified.
 We built a lightweight experimentation loop focused on rapid iteration rather than production readiness.
-We initially leveraged the [PyTorch Frame](https://github.com/pyg-team/pytorch-frame) <d-cite key="hu2024pytorch"></d-cite> library, which conveniently collects popular NN architectures for tabular data from the literature, ranging from simple MLP and ResNet<d-cite key="gorishniy2023revisitingdeeplearningmodels"></d-cite> architectures to novel solutions such as FT-Transformer (attention-based models for tabular data)<d-cite key="gorishniy2023revisitingdeeplearningmodels"></d-cite>, TabNet<d-cite key="arik2020tabnetattentiveinterpretabletabular"></d-cite>, and ExcelFormer <d-cite key="chen2024excelformerneuralnetworksurpassing"></d-cite>.
+We initially experimented with simple MLP and ResNet<d-cite key="gorishniy2023revisitingdeeplearningmodels"></d-cite> architectures to novel solutions such as FT-Transformer (attention-based models for tabular data)<d-cite key="gorishniy2023revisitingdeeplearningmodels"></d-cite>, TabNet<d-cite key="arik2020tabnetattentiveinterpretabletabular"></d-cite>, and ExcelFormer <d-cite key="excelformer"></d-cite>.
-The library also includes several popular encoding schemes for numerical and categorical features.
-This allowed us to iterate over these architectures to see how they adapted to our problem space and scale.

 After running multiple training and tuning experiments, we observed that neural networks overall underperformed by 18% to 30% on our internal metrics versus our boosting baselines across a combination of architectures and encoding schemes:

-- On the architecture side, we surprisingly observed that performance metrics did not significantly differ across architectures: simple architectures such as MLP and ResNet were just as good (or, in this case, just as bad) as complex ones such as FT-Transformer or TabNet, although the latter were shown to bring significant performance uplift on smaller benchmarks <d-cite key="rubachev2024tabredanalyzingpitfallsfilling"></d-cite>.
+- On the architecture side, we surprisingly observed that performance metrics did not significantly differ across architectures: simple architectures such as MLP and ResNet were just as good (or, in this case, just as bad) as complex ones such as FT-Transformer or TabNet, although the latter were shown to bring significant performance uplift on smaller benchmarks <d-cite key="tabred"></d-cite>.
 Furthermore, model training time increased significantly with the complexity of the architectures on our then fairly immature GPU cluster, rendering the training of some architectures, like ExcelFormer, prohibitively time-consuming.

 - On the encoding side, we found that an adequate encoding scheme for numerical and categorical features was essential for acceptable performance from neural networks.
-Here again, complex encoding schemes such as piecewise linear encoding or numerical embeddings <d-cite key="gorishniy2023embeddingsnumericalfeaturestabular"></d-cite> did not bring uplift and sometimes significantly increased training time.
+Here again, complex encoding schemes such as piecewise linear encoding or numerical embeddings <d-cite key="embeddings"></d-cite> did not bring uplift and sometimes significantly increased training time.
 A simple combination of standard scaling and masking missing values for numerical features, and learned embeddings for categorical features, gave the best results.

 This first run of experiments allowed us to settle, quite surprisingly, on the simplest available architecture: a wide, shallow MLP of around 10M parameters.
 This architecture yielded superior performance among the architectures we could train (in a close tie with ResNet) and trained relatively fast, taking around 10 hours at the time to converge on our training sets.

-The surprising finding that a simple MLP was the most stable and scalable architecture for our problem shifted our strategy from finding the best architecture to making a simple architecture good at scale and matches recent findings in the literature <d-cite key="realmlp"></d-cite><d-cite key="He2014PracticalLF"></d-cite>.
+The surprising finding that a simple MLP was the most stable and scalable architecture for our problem shifted our strategy from finding the best architecture to making a simple architecture good at scale and matches recent findings in the literature <d-cite key="realmlp"></d-cite><d-cite key="facebook"></d-cite>.

 ### Ensembling as a Bridge

-We then turned our efforts to the stacking strategy that would best complement the MLP architecture.
+We then turned our efforts to the stacking ensemble strategy that would best complement the MLP architecture.
 We used a simple ridge classifier as our meta-learner and compared two popular forms of stacking:
 - A *simple* stacking scheme in which the predictions of the MLP and the boosting model are fed as two inputs to the meta-learner.
 This is the most basic form of stacking, as the meta-learner receives only two input features with no extra information about the sample it is scoring.
 - A *deep* stacking scheme in which the predictions of each individual tree from the booster and activations from the second-to-last layer of the MLP are fed to the meta-learner.
-This allows for a richer representation of the underlying sample being scored <d-cite key="He2014PracticalLF"></d-cite>.
+This allows for a richer representation of the underlying sample being scored <d-cite key="facebook"></d-cite>.

 ```mermaid
 graph TD